 The biggest question you likely have when it comes to any DIY project is if it is even something you are capable of accomplishing.
 While having a professional install your system means you won’t have to worry about whether it is done right, installing a system yourself doesn’t need to be as daunting as it first appears.

-The right system, such as Blue by ADT, can be installed by a novice user in as little as an hour or less.
+The right system, such as ADT, can be installed easily.
 Not only that, but we have support people you can call for help anytime and plenty of online resources to walk you through the process.

 How Professional Installation Works